pranav-prakash/jmtpfs/README.md

 `jmtpfs -o volname="Nexus 5" -o volicon=/System/Library/CoreServices/CoreTypes.bundle/Contents/Resources/com.apple.iphone-4-black.icns ~/Desktop/nexus`

+**Alternatively**, in the releases tab is a helper application that is essentially a wrapper application (created with Platypus) around the above shell script.
+Upon launch, it takes care of automatically creating a folder in the OSX-convetion /Volumes directory and mounts into that created directory.
+Upon unmount, it deletes that created folder and leaves /Volumes as it was before.
+It also includes the name and drive icon so the fuse mountpoint can easily be interacted with via Finder.

-Also downloadable (in the releases tab) is a helper application that will automatically run the above using a shell script upon launching the app.
+that will automatically run the above using a shell script upon launching the app.

 ##Performance and implementation notes: